Zukkari/maven-template/README.md

 Each project has "maven coordinates", which is a combination of a groupId (company name, usually the reversed domain name), a artifactId (project name) and a version (-SNAPSHOT suffix is used to mark non-release versions).
 Maven coordinates are also used to reference dependencies.

-Many public packages are available from Maven Central (https://search.maven.org/).
+Many public packages are available from Maven Central.
-To add a dependency, find its coordinates in maven central and add the info to pom.xml:
+To add a dependency, find its coordinates in maven central and add the info to pom.xml.
+Use https://mvnrepository.com/ or https://search.maven.org/ to search for packages by name.

     <dependencies>
       <dependency>